-306.5.2 STORAGE AT HOME
+305.5.2 STORAGE AT HOME

 Members shall ensure that all firearms and ammunition are locked and secured while in their homes, vehicles or any other area under their control, and in a manner that will keep them inaccessible to children and others who should not have access.
 Members shall not permit bureauissued firearms to be handled by anyone not authorized by the Bureau to do so.
 Members should be aware that negligent storage of a firearm could result in civil and criminal liability (Penal Code § 25100).
-Any firearm that is missing or stolen must be reported to the Chief Investigator, the Chief Deputy District Attorneys, and the District Attorney immediately upon discovery.

-306.5.3 ALCOHOL AND DRUGS
+305.5.3 ALCOHOL AND DRUGS